On the energy-critical quadratic nonlinear Schr\"odinger system with three waves: Abstract

-In this article, we consider the dynamics of the energy-critical quadratic nonlinear Schr\"odinger system in energy-space $ {\dot H}^1 \times {\dot H}^1\times{\dot H}^1 $, where we don't know whether the potential energy is positive or negative.
+in energy-space $ {\dot H}^1 \times {\dot H}^1\times{\dot H}^1 $, where the sign of potential energy can not be determined.
 We prove the scattering theory with mass-resonance (or with radial initial data) below ground state via concentration compactness method.
-We also show that any solution blows up with initial data beyond the ground state.
-Furthermore, we discover a family of new physically conserved quantity with mass-resonance which play an important role in the proof of scattering. \\
+We discover a family of new physically conserved quantities with mass-resonance which play an important role in the proof of scattering.